Tapping Crowd-Sourced Data Unearths a Trove of Depression Genes

 About the National Institute of Mental Health (NIMH): The mission of the NIMH is to transform the understanding and treatment of mental illnesses through basic and clinical research, paving the way for prevention, recovery and cure.
 For more information, visit the NIMH website.

-NHGRI is one of the 27 institutes and centers at the National Institutes of Health, which is an agency of the Department of Health and Human Services.
-The NHGRI Division of Extramural Research supports grants for research and for training and career development at sites nationwide.
+NHGRI is one of the 27 institutes and centers at the National Institutes of Health.
+The NHGRI Extramural Research Program supports grants for research, and training and career development at sites nationwide.
 Additional information about NHGRI can be found at www.genome.gov .

 About the National Institutes of Health (NIH): NIH, the nation's medical research agency, includes 27 Institutes and Centers and is a component of the U.S. Department of Health and Human Services.
 NIH is the primary federal agency conducting and supporting basic, clinical, and translational medical research, and is investigating the causes, treatments, and cures for both common and rare diseases.
 For more information about NIH and its programs, visit the NIH website .